Any-Time Regret-Guaranteed Algorithm for Control of Linear Quadratic Systems: Problem Statement and Preliminaries

 \cite{cohen2019learning} uses an additional parameter $\beta$ when constructing the confidence set with the goal of normalizing the ellipsoid, which is required for their analysis.
 Our algorithm follows the standard framework provided by \cite{abbasi2011regret} and does not need such complication.
+It is also worth mentioning that this result is significantly stronger than the statement presented above.
+In particular, the probability guarantee is uniform over time, meaning that, with probability at least $1-\delta$, the true parameter $\Theta_*$ belongs to every confidence ellipsoid constructed up to any time $t$.
+This follows from the uniform-in-time self-normalized martingale concentration bound.
+We refer the reader to Theorem 2 of \cite{abbasi2011improved} for further details.
+This property will be used later in the proof of Lemma \ref{lem:epseventprob}.

-\textbf{Control Design} Consider the Primal and Dual SDP formulation of the LQR control problem revisited in Section \ref{sec:primaldualSDP}.
-By accounting for the confidence ellipsoid (\ref{eq:confSet1_tighterghfff2}, \ref{radius_centralEl_realTime20}), we can relax those SDPs, to enable control design and analysis solely relying on data.
+\textbf{Control Design} Consider the Primal and Dual SDP formulation of the LQR control problem revisited in Appendix \ref{sec:primaldualSDP}.
+By accounting for the confidence ellipsoid (\ref{eq:confSet1_tighterghfff2}), we can relax those SDPs, to enable control design and analysis solely relying on data.
 The procedure of relaxing SDP formulations given such an ellipsoid is carried out by applying some perturbation technique, which has been illustrated in Lemma \ref{lem:deriveRelaxedSDPs}.
-The lemma generalizes the one in \cite{cohen2019learning}, which is solely for a normalized confidence ellipsoid.
+The lemma generalizes the one in \cite{cohen2019learning}, which is for a normalized confidence ellipsoid.

-Given the parameter estimate in the form of confidence ellipsoid (\ref{eq:confSet1_tighterghfff2}, \ref{radius_centralEl_realTime20}) the relaxed primal SDP is formulated as follows:
+Given the parameter estimate in the form of confidence ellipsoid $\mathcal{C}_t(\delta)$ (or simply $\mathcal{C}_t$) defined by (\ref{eq:confSet1_tighterghfff2}) the relaxed primal SDP is formulated as follows: